LN923/Stratigraphic-Modelling/README.md

 # Time-Parallel Methods for Stratigraphic Forward Models

-This repository contains code and documentation for implementing and testing time-parallel methods (ParaDiag II) on a stratigraphic forward model in cothe the 1-Dimensional and 2-Dimensional case.
+This repository contains code and documentation for implementing and testing time-parallel methods (ParaDiag II) on a stratigraphic forward model in both the 1-Dimensional and 2-Dimensional case.

 # Dependencies